‘Scream 4′ is Bloodier, Smarter, Better and Just Plain Scarier Than all Three Before It

 Scream 4 isn’t just a horror movie about horror movies, but a commentary on how they’ve changed since the first Scream was released.
 As the tagline reads, “New Decade, New Rules.”
 Sex doesn’t necessarily equal death; ‘I’ll be right back” can mean you most likely will return; the unexpected is the new cliché; everyone is expendable — including victim royalty — and running up the stairs might be your best option this time around.

 Much like the original, the plot manages to cast suspicion on a barrage of characters and there are enough red herrings for five more movies.
 Craven reunites the lead trio (Neve Campbell, Courtney Cox, David Arquette), and introduces a new cast whose stellar efforts carry a critical role in securing the film’s success.
-Eric Knudsen and Rory Culkin star as the most technological savvy of Scream’s teens; the duo rightfully replaces the much beloved and missed Jamie Kennedy as the prototypical film-geeks.
-Rounding out the rest of the teen cast is newcomer Marielle Jaffe, Lucy Hale, Shenae Grimes, Nico Tortorella, Alison Brie, Emma Roberts and Hayden Panettierre.
+Eric Knudsen and Rory Culkin star as the most technologically savvy of Scream’s teens; the duo rightfully replaces the much beloved and missed Jamie Kennedy as the prototypical film-geeks.
+Rounding out the rest of the teen cast is newcomer Marielle Jaffe, Lucy Hale, Shenae Grimes, Nico Tortorella, Alison Brie, Emma Roberts, and Hayden Panettiere.
 And that’s just the start: Adam Brody, Mary Shelton, and Anthony Anderson all play deputies and two-time Academy Award nominee Mary McDonnell stars as Aunt Kate.
 Of course, Scream 4 wouldn’t be proper without cameos so look out for Kristen Bell, Anna Paquin, and some ghosts from the past.

 Kickstarting with a movie within a movie within a movie within a movie and so on, the film piles through a dozen set pieces, heavy doses of blood, and a sweaty workout of self-references.
 Once the frenzy of artifice and self-congratulatory winks are all said and done, the climax shifts into auto-drive relying on the basic genre tropes to unveil “the big reveal” that Ghostface is in fact … (insert your own speculation as to who the killer or killers are here).
 For some, the ending may disappoint, but in my opinion, it perfectly reflects the past ten years of the genre.

 Scream was a box office success, grossing $173 million internationally but it actually only made $6.3-million over its opening weekend, a disappointing figure for a film whose budget hovered around $15 million.
-It was word of mouth that made Scream a cultural cinematic phenomena, selling out theaters three weeks after its initial release.
+It was word of mouth that made Scream a cultural cinematic phenomenon, selling out theaters three weeks after its initial release.
 Scream arrived at the perfect moment.
 Slasher films were no longer commercially viable.
 The first film was released in a decade that offered some of the worst horror films ever made.
 Creativity was at an all-time low.
 Fans were sick of seeing the same story featuring a killer chasing down a group of good looking teens in either the suburbs or a cabin in the woods.
-Scream took those very ideas and twisted it in a such a clever way that even though we were watching the very same slasher film we’d seen hundreds of times before, audiences didn’t care.
+Scream took those very ideas and twisted it in such a clever way that even though we were watching the very same slasher film we’d seen hundreds of times before, audiences didn’t care.
 Fans appreciated how the film commented on such a fixed genre while operating as a sharp example of what a slasher film is.
 And like Scream, Scream 4 also came at the right moment.
 With the sudden and unwelcome rise of torture porn in the ’00s, audiences were craving some good old-fashioned Craven.

-For genre enthusiasts, Scream 4 is a hard left lead followed by a right cross, a horror movie that slices it’s way through expectations and, a sequel that takes a stab at altering the shape of horror films for another decade.
+For genre enthusiasts, Scream 4 is a hard left lead followed by a right cross, a horror movie that slices its way through expectations and, a sequel that takes a stab at altering the shape of horror films for another decade.